STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 .. note::

    These instructions are for everything except Windows.
 On Windows there is no need to build hwloc.
-Instead download the latest release, extract the files, and set ``HWLOC_ROOT`` during cmake configuration to the directory in which you extracted the files.
+Instead, download the latest release, extract the files, and set ``HWLOC_ROOT`` during CMake configuration to the directory in which you extracted the files.

 We suggest you download the most recent release of hwloc from here: